Easiest Country to Get a Digital Nomad Visa – Top Destinations Simplified

 Income Requirement

 Most digital nomad visas stipulate a minimum income requirement, which varies from country to country.
-For instance, countries like Georgia are known to have relatively accessible conditions.
-In contrast, others may require proof of consistent higher income, aligning with their cost of living.
+For instance, some countries have relatively accessible conditions, while others may require proof of consistent higher income matching local cost-of-living standards.

 Proof of Income